amixcos123/Documentation/addon_setup.rst

 .. _here: https://github.com/D2Modding/d2tool
 .. _D2Moddin addon bootstrapper: https://github.com/D2Modding/d2tool

+Install the dependencies with NPM, run `npm install` in the d2tool directory.

 Next, run the bootstrapper with Node.JS. `node d2tool.js`.
 In the future there will be a compiled exe for this as well.